 HOPE – Series 2021

-As 2020 comes to a close, a new hope arises.
-Like a light at the end of the tunnel, visions of a new future appear in the darkness.
-And as diverse as dreams can be, so is the form of the light in the dark.
-The H-series of 2021 is a compelling case for variations on a theme: Hope.
+As 2021 comes to a close, a new vision arises.
+Like a light at the end of the tunnel, the future unfolds in the darkness.
+And as diverse as dreams can be, so is the shape of the light in the dark.
+This recent series is a compelling case for variations on a theme: Hope.

 All colors of the rainbow show the way.
 The light at the end of the tunnel was so close now, and it was warm.
 There are no shadows in sight because there is only pure white light.
 It’s a new beginning, but you have to make your own path through this colorful world while avoiding everything that doesn’t belong on it.
 Along the way, you find butterflies and flowers with beautiful colors too like orange and yellow; purple lilies and violet irises; all together they turn into something even more special than what had been expected in life: happiness.

 No matter what changes are made to our world, there will always be something worth fighting for – even if it’s just trying to make things better than they were before.
 And ultimately, this is why we continue every day and explore all avenues towards helping people live better lives; because even though life might not be perfect now or ever again…

 The birth of light is an artwork about the hope that vaccines brought to humanity.
 At a speed never seen before, there was suddenly hope – like some sort of celestial blessing.